lyokha/ngx-export-tools-extra/README.md

 * *uenc* encodes a JSON object using *URL encoding* rules

-So, basically, we used *renderEDETemplate* to decompose POSTed JSON objects and then *rewrite* requests to other locations where extracted fields were encoded inside the location's URL path.
-Handler *renderEDETemplateFromFreeValue* in *location /cookie* does the same but reads JSON objects from HTTP cookie *user*.
+So, basically, we used *renderEDETemplate* to decompose POSTed JSON objects and then *rewrite* requests to other locations where the URL path after substitution of the extracted and then encoded into variable *hs_user* fields points to.
+Handler *renderEDETemplateFromFreeValue* in location */cookie* does the same but reads JSON objects from HTTP cookie *user*.

 ###### A simple test